 Vanguard has no responsibility to make a profit for its owner.

-On the other hand, Fidelity makes nearly $7 billion in profit every year.
-Why?
-Because it’s a family-owned business that wants to enrich itself.
+On the other hand, Fidelity is a family-owned business that wants to enrich itself.

 And where does that profit come from?
 From its clients like you.

-What this means is that you have to be careful with Fidelity.
-Fidelity does not always look out for its clients – Fidelity seeks to maximize returns for the Johnson Family at the tune of 7 billion dollars a year.
+What this means is that you have to be careful with Fidelity and Schwab.
+They seek to maximize returns for their owners: the Johnson Family and shareholders at the tune of billions of dollars a year.

-This makes selecting a mutual fund even more important at Fidelity because you don’t want to end up with a mutual fund that doesn’t benefit you but costs you a lot of fees in the long run.
+This makes selecting a mutual fund even more important at Fidelity because you don’t want to end up with a mutual fund that doesn’t benefit you but costs you a lot of fees in the long run without the growth to justify them.

 So which Fidelity mutual funds should I avoid?
 And what are the ones I should buy?
 I’ll tell you now.